benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 #### People Analytics
 In [a recent article in the Herald Sun newspaper][1] SCOUT Recruitment Software global business leader Andrea Tjoeng said the process, known as people analytics, could be mainstream in Australia within five years. _"It will be less about perfecting a CV and more about the footprint left behind in cyberspace"_ Ms Tjoeng said. _"If you’re reviewing something on Whirlpool, think how that might be read by a prospective employer.
 When you are sharing anything about yourself, think whether you would share that information on your first day or in a job interview."_

-Well everyone expects that employers will do a little digging online, however, the automated data analytics version is much more sinister.
+OK, in this day and age, everyone expects that employers will do a little digging online, however, people analytics proves to be much more sinister.
+In addition to profiling existing employees via analysis of internal social media, internal surveys, email and the like, people analytics often utilise a lot of external data as well (public, paid-for, or otherwise), in turn using prototypical "good employee" profiles to employ people with similar profiles.

-The most common form of people analytics creates a profile of the company’s best employees based on staff surveys then applies the profile to new candidates during the application process to find people who are similar.
+...

 “They might look for patterns like having lots of experience in a certain role, or living within a 10km radius of the office, or (whether) that kind of person tends to enjoy researching and doing their own self-guided learning on the weekend,” Ms Tjoeng said.

-“(People analytics determines) what makes up successful people, what patterns we can find and how we can use that to find similar people in the future.”
 There are predicted to be both positive and negative social effects of reducing jobseekers down to a number from an algorithm.
 Ms Tjoeng said the process had led to a lack of employee diversity in Silicon Valley.